RAG fundamentals

 Rank 5: Using Amazon EC2 Spot Instances and Karpenter to Simplify and Optimize Kubernetes Infrastructure _ Neeva Case Study _ AWS.txt_4, distance: 0.44625571370124817

-As I had mentioned, the document I had randomly chosen was Using Amazon EC2 Spot Instances and Karpenter to Simplify and Optimize Kubernetes Infrastructure _ Neeva Case Study _ AWS.txt and as you can see, the chunks it returned to us are from that document.
-In other words, out of more than 3000 chunks that were in the database, it was able to return the most relevant chunks for that question, it seems like this works!
+As I had mentioned, the document I randomly selected was Using Amazon EC2 Spot Instances and Karpenter to Simplify and Optimize Kubernetes Infrastructure _ Neeva Case Study _ AWS.txt, and as you can see, the chunks it returned are from that document.
+That is, out of more than 3000 chunks in the database, it was able to return the most relevant chunks in response to that question.
+It seems this works!

-As we already have the most relevant chunks, we pass them to the LLM along with the question, so that it can generate a response.
+Since we already have the most relevant chunks, we pass them to the LLM, along with the question, so that it can generate an answer.

 def generate_response(query, relevant_chunks, temperature=0.5, max_tokens=1024, top_p=0.7, stream=False):